 Festival da Mafalala

-Iverca promotes a Mafalala Festival which lasts for a month each year.
-The 2017 Mafalala Festival “introduced an innovative program based on preserving the neighborhood’s traditional, historical, and cultural legacy”.
-The popular festival features Marrabenta shows and traditional singing and dancing.
+Iverca promotes the Mafalala Festival, lasting a month each year.
+The 2017 Festival “introduced an innovative program based on preserving the neighborhood’s traditional, historical, and cultural legacy”.
+The festival features Marrabenta shows and traditional singing and dancing.

-I found Mafalala a smaller version of Soweto, a famous South African township near Johannesburg which I visited several years ago.
+Mafalala seemed a smaller version of Soweto, a famous South African township near Johannesburg, which I visited several years ago.
 Soweto was “at the forefront of the fight against apartheid”.
-Like Soweto, Mafalala struggles with water, waste, energy, sanitation, transportation, and other infrastructure problems.
+Like Soweto, Mafalala struggles with transportation, water, waste, energy, and other infrastructure problems.

 The tour left me in a bit of a mental stupor but more knowledgeable about Mozambique and its history and socio-economic environment.
 I’m still comprehending much about this complex and fascinating country.